-Therefore, the proposed TS changes do not involve a significant increase in the probability or consequences of an accident previously evaluated.
+Therefore, it is concluded that the proposed changes do not involve a significant increase in the probability or consequences of an accident previously evaluated.

 2. Does the proposed amendment create the possibility of a new or different kind of accident from any accident previously evaluated?